krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - listener setup: tcp:port or udp:port
 - endpoint group: define region and weight, health checks and muliple targets (ALB, NLB, EC2, Elastic IP)

+#### S3 Limits

+- Storage Limits:
+  - Unlimited Storage: You can store an unlimited amount of data in S3.
+  - Individual Object Size: Objects can range from 0 bytes to 5 TB in size.
+Single PUT Operation: The largest object you can upload in a single PUT operation is 5 GB.
+Multipart Upload: For objects larger than 100 MB, it's recommended to use the Multipart Upload feature for optimal performance.
+Bucket Size: There is no limit on the total size of data stored in a bucket.
+Number of Buckets: Amazon S3 now supports up to 1 million buckets per AWS account.
+Directory Buckets: S3 directory buckets, which only support S3 Express One Zone storage class, can support up to 2 million transactions per second.

+- Request Rate Limits:
+  - PUT/COPY/POST/DELETE:  3,500 requests per second per prefix within a bucket, according to Stack Overflow.
+  - GET/HEAD: 5,500 requests per second per prefix within a bucket, according to Stack Overflow.
+- Service Quotas:
+  - There are also service-level quotas, and you can request increases to these if needed.
+- 503 Slow Down Errors: When S3 is scaling to higher request rates, you might encounter 503 Slow Down errors.
+These should resolve as S3 completes scaling.
+- Latency: S3 is not designed for latency-critical workloads, and actual latency can vary.

+#### Traffic flow cloudfront, aws route 53 and aws s3

+A secure Website is deployed to aws cloudfront, aws route 53 and aws s3.
+How the interaction between CloudFront and Route 53 looks like?

+Components:
+- Amazon S3: Hosts your static website files (HTML, CSS, JS, images).
+- Amazon CloudFront: CDN that caches and delivers content securely and globally.
+- Amazon Route 53: DNS service that maps your domain name to CloudFront.
+- Web Browser: Client that accesses the site using your domain (e.g., https://example.com).

+Browser --> Route 53 --> CloudFront --> S3 Bucket (origin)

+Step-by-Step Breakdown:
+- The user types https://example.com in the browser.
+- The browser needs to resolve example.com to an IP address
+- The browser sends a DNS query (via the OS or a DNS resolver).
+- Route 53 responds with the IP address of the CloudFront distribution.
+This happens because you’ve created an A or CNAME record in Route 53 pointing your domain (e.g., example.com) to the CloudFront distribution domain, like d1234abcd.cloudfront.net.
+- the browser makes an HTTPS request to the CloudFront edge location closest to the user.
+- CloudFront serves the request.
+If the content is cached, it serves it from the edge location.
+If the content is not cached, it fetches it from the origin (S3 in this case).
+- CloudFront is configured with S3 as the origin.
+- It securely fetches the object from the S3 bucket if it's a cache miss.
+- CloudFront caches the object (if caching is enabled).
+- Sends the response back to the browser.
+- The user sees the website content.

 ### Architecture Patterns